 Potential Pitfalls of Adaptive Designs

-As suggested above, even designs that qualify as adaptive can pose challenges.
+Even designs that qualify as adaptive can pose challenges.
 One of the most prominent ways this happens is through the introduction of bias into the trial.
 One source of potential bias may arise from the existence of multiple design elements that can be changed at one or more timepoints during the study.
-Another potential source could be changes involving the type of data in the primary analysis (e.g., endpoints, populations), which may make interpretations of treatment effect difficult.
+Another potential source of bias could be changes involving the type of data in the primary analysis (e.g., endpoints, populations), which may make interpretations of treatment effect difficult.
 Also, operational bias may be introduced if analysts or investigators charged with implementing modifications are unblinded.

-Because of the potential for introducing bias into adaptive design trials, any modifications to the study design should be limited to the most critical and least understood parameters (e.g., dose, schedule, population, endpoint, concomitant therapies) and should be planned and implemented only by those who remain blinded to the study data.
-Additionally, the potential impacts to the statistical validity of the final analysis need to be considered.
-It is important to understand, however, that even in a well-planned adaptive design trial, uncertainties may still exist and sources of these uncertainties should be actively investigated.
+Because of the potential for introducing bias into adaptive design trials, any modifications to the study design should be limited to the most critical and least understood parameters (e.g., dose, schedule, population, endpoint, concomitant therapies).
+Modifications should be planned and implemented only by those who remain blinded to the study data.
+Additionally, the potential impacts to the statistical validity of the final analysis needs to be considered.
+It is important to understand that even in a well-planned adaptive design trial, uncertainties may still exist and sources of these uncertainties should be actively investigated.